This article was updated on June 27, 2019.

 When it comes to vacationing in the USA, many foreigners have no idea what the ins and outs are regarding how things work here.
 It is a big country to navigate.
 There is a lot travellers need to know about this country before they arrive – particularly about the one thing Americans are known for: TIPPING.

 Now, this is a valid concern to newcomers, or people who haven’t travelled through there in a while; so it’s one aspect that many travelers often stress over – most of the time because they don’t understand what the ‘rules’ are.
-Not that there are really rules at all – more recommendations than anything else.
+Not that there are really rules at all – more recommendations than anything else, because tipping is customary to the US and Canada too.

 The good thing is, travelers don’t want to be misinformed, they don’t want to be seen as unrewarding to good service or be classed as a cheapskate.
 On the flip side, they don’t want to tip more than they should, because sticking to a budget is important to any itinerary.
 (Besides, tipping too much is quite silly – unless it’s something you actually want to do!)